TotallyNotCursed/extras/README.md

 ## 🌱 Contributing

-Please make sure all code is formatted with Spotless before committing.
+Please make sure all code is formatted with Spotless and follows OpenRewrite recipes before committing.

+### Code Formatting

 Format your code by running:

 ```